Max Kepler Player Props: Twins vs. Padres

 Max Kepler At The Plate

-- Kepler has four doubles, five home runs and 10 walks while hitting .213.
+- Kepler is batting .223 with five doubles, six home runs and 10 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.